barathsaravananbarath27-alt/VIRTUAL-INSTRUMENTATION-FOR-CLINICAL-APPLICATIONS/README.md

-#  Experiment 2 – Boolean Operations using LabVIEW
+#  Experiment 3 – Sum of 'n' Numbers using FOR Loop in LabVIEW

 ##  Aim
-To perform Boolean operations (AND, OR, XOR, NOT, NAND) using LabVIEW.
+To find the sum of 'n' numbers using a FOR loop in LabVIEW.

 ---